-These ten poems, selected and introduced by Don Paterson, offer a taste of the poetry of Scotland.
-Some explore ideas around identity and change, exile and belonging.
+The ten poems in our revised and updated edition offer a taste of the poetry of Scotland.
+Some poems explore ideas around identity and change, exile and belonging.
 Others focus on landscape and place, or are principally about language itself.
-As Don Paterson writes in the Introduction, Scottish poets “…excel, I think, at the anti-baroque: leaving words standing so sharp and stark and bold on the page that you can hear the wind whistle round them.”
-There is plenty of warmth and humanity here too and, to borrow from Burns, a joyous absence of anything too Rigidly Righteous.
+As Don Paterson writes in his vivid introduction, Scottish poets “…excel, I think, at the anti-baroque: leaving words standing so sharp and stark and bold on the page that you can hear the wind whistle round them”.

 Back to find Loch Thom maybe

 Don Paterson is a poet, musician and academic.
 He is Professor of Poetry at the University of St Andrews.

 Cover illustration by Iain McIntosh.